-In the bowl of a stand mixer with the dough hook attachment, mix together the flour, sugar, salt, and yeast.
+In the bowl of a stand mixer with the dough hook attachment, mix together the flour, sugar, yeast, and salt.

-With the mixer on low, slowly add butter, milk, water, vanilla, and then eggs.
+With the mixer on low, slowly add butter, milk, water, eggs, and vanilla.
 Turn the mixer on medium-low and knead until the dough is soft and smooth (about 2 minutes).
-If it seems too dry add a little water, if it seems too sticky add just a little flour, up to a 1/4 cup.
+If it seems too dry add a little water, if it seems too sticky add just a little flour, up to a ¼ cup.

 Place the dough in a lightly greased bowl, cover, and allow to rest until doubled in size, about 1 hour.

-Grease a 12" x 4.5" loaf pan.
-(You can also use an 8x5 pan or smaller, you will just need to equally divide the dough between the pans.)
+Spray a 12 x 4½-inch loaf pan with nonstick cooking spray.
+(You can also use two 8x5-inch pan or smaller; you will just need to equally divide the dough between the pans.)

 Spread the apple filling over the entire top on the dough.

 Cut the dough crosswise into 6, 3½x12-inch strips.

 Stack the strips on top of one another.